dsbowen/hemlock/docs_md/tutorial/first_project.md

 ## Getting started

-Before getting started, I recommend you visit the setup page for your OS and download the following:
+I've written setup pages for different operating systems (OS) below.
+You don't need everything in the setup page right now.
+First, read this list of things you need.
+Then, check out the setup page for your OS for download and installation instructions.

+What you need to get started:

 - Git and github
 - Python3 and pip3